jarpraca/open-cx-bitx/README.md

 Thank you!

-João Praça
+João Praça<br />
-Leonor Sousa
+Leonor Sousa<br />
-Lucas Ribeiro
+Lucas Ribeiro<br />
-Sílvia Rocha
+Sílvia Rocha<br />

 ## Product Vision
 Creating a product that improves the user experience in the check-in process.

 ## Elevator Pitch
-Tired of wainting in infinite queues just to make a simple check-in?
+Tired of wainting in infinite queues just to make a simple check-in?<br />
-Tired of having that check-in made by ordinary people?
+Tired of having that check-in made by ordinary people?<br />
 Here in Bitx, We have the perfect solution for you: BotX!
 All you have to do is have your bluetooth on and as soon as you reach the place of the event, the check-in will be made automatically for you.
-You will then receive a QR-code with wich you can collect your welcome kit.
+You will then receive a QR-code with wich you can collect your welcome kit. <br />
-But that isn't enough, is it?
+But that isn't enough, is it? <br />
-Well, if you are one of the lucky ones, you will be rewarded with a special surprise: BotX, our genial robot will be the one delivering the welcome kit to you.
+Well, if you are one of the lucky ones, you will be rewarded with a special surprise: BotX, our genial robot will be the one delivering the welcome kit to you.<br />
-Are you ready for the best check-in of your life?!
+Are you ready for the best check-in of your life?!<br />

 ## Requirements